nimu77/learning-library/data-management-library/database-tools/apex/restlab/3-linking-the-rest-service-defined-in-the-first-workspace-adding-a-web-source-for-emp.md

     - Click **Apply Changes**
 ## Summary

 This completes Module 3.
-You now know how to create a web source modules linking to the REST Endpoints that was defined in previous module.
+You now know how to create a web source modules linking to the REST Endpoints that was defined in Module 1.
 [Click here to navigate to Module 4.](4-defining-the-report-and-form-on-emp-creating-pages.md)